How to Can Spaghetti Sauce

 - Cut ends from tomatoes; peel and core.

-- Working in batches, puree tomatoes in food processor.
+- Working in batches, puree tomatoes in a food processor.

 - In a large nonreactive pot, saute onion and garlic in olive oil.

-- Add pureed tomatoes, basil, oregano, salt and pepper to pot and bring to boil.
+- Add pureed tomatoes, basil, oregano, salt and pepper to a pot and bring to a boil.

-- Reduce heat and simmer 2 hours, stirring occasionally.
+- Reduce heat and simmer for 2 hours, stirring occasionally.

 - Add 1 tablespoon of lemon juice per pint to each sterile jar to be filled.